Emmanuel Rivera Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.46 team ERA ranks 19th among all league pitching staffs.
+- The Dodgers have a 4.45 team ERA that ranks 19th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 129 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- The Dodgers rank 12th in baseball in home runs surrendered (129 total, 1.2 per game).

-- Urias makes the start for the Dodgers, his 17th of the season.
-He is 8-6 with a 4.69 ERA and 82 strikeouts in 86 1/3 innings pitched.
+- Miller (6-2) takes the mound for the Dodgers in his 13th start of the season.
+He's put together a 4.26 ERA in 63 1/3 innings pitched, with 62 strikeouts.

-- The left-hander last appeared on Friday against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.
+- His last time out was on Saturday against the San Diego Padres, when the right-hander threw 3 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.